andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

   };
   ```

+- Fix any other typing errors accordingly
 - If you are having trouble/unsure how to type the pre-existing components, you can see how I did so [here](https://github.com/andrews1022/gatsby-contentful-blog/tree/main/src/components).

+### Converting Gatsby API Files

 ## ESLint Setup